-You might be wondering whether Instagram is really that helpful for business.
-Is learning how to use this platform even worth your time?
-The answer is yes, but you don’t have to take our word for it.
-Let’s look at some statistics that prove why you should be using Instagram for business.
+You might be wondering whether Instagram for business is as beneficial for your brand as everyone says.
+Is learning how to use Instagram tools even worth your time?
+Does gaining more followers on Instagram correlate to more customers for your business?
+The answer to all of these questions is absolutely, but you don’t have to take our word for it.

-One of the biggest reasons businesses use Instagram is because it helps them drive more sales and increase their overall revenue.
+To be competitive in your market, you should have a business account.
+A personal page is just that, for personal use.
+One of the biggest reasons businesses use Instagram tools is because it drives more sales and increases their overall revenue.
 83 percent of people use Instagram to discover new products or services, and 81 percent of people also do their research on those products using Instagram.

 Connect With Your Customers

 What does this look like on Instagram?
 Conversations via DM’s, comments on a post, and interactions through polls or quizzes on your Instagram Stories can help you get to know your customers a little more and help them get to know you.

-How to Use Instagram For Business
+How To Use Instagram For Business

 If you’re new at the whole Instagram for business thing, don’t worry!
 We’re going to walk you through exactly how to set up an Instagram business account.

 Once you’ve entered the verification code, Instagram will also offer you the option to connect with your Facebook friends and contacts, which you may or may not want to do.
 After that, you’re in — you officially have an Instagram account.

-Instagram for Business: Best Practices
+Instagram For Business: Best Practices

-Now that your Instagram account is ready to go, there are a few things you need to focus on to get more Instagram followers and make sales.
+Now that your Instagram business account is ready to go, there are a few things you need to focus on to get more Instagram followers and make sales.

 If you aren’t sure where to start, use a hashtag generator to get a list of potential tags.
 Then narrow it down to a smaller number — the right number of hashtags to use per post varies from brand to brand, but could range from seven to 30 — and do some testing to see which hashtags perform best (tap “view insights” on a certain post to see how many people found that post via hashtags).